hassio-addons/addon-tailscale/tailscale/DOCS.md

 doesn't query this domain, and in Home Assistant you can't specify domains for a DNS.

+In this configuration Home Assistant (as any other general device on the tailnet) will always try to resolve addresses with your DNS.

 ## Changelog & Releases

 This repository keeps a change log using [GitHub's releases][releases]